 Below you’ll find a glossary of various swimming terms.
 If you need explanations for a new swimming term, please leave a comment below.
 I’ll then update the page to include it.

-dorsiflexion (foot): position where the foot is flexed toward the front of the leg.
+dorsiflexion (foot): the position of the foot where it is flexed toward the front of the leg.

-plantar flexion (foot): position where the foot is extended (foot pointed).
+plantar flexion (foot): the position of the foot where it is extended (foot pointed).

-pressing the buoy (or pressing the T): Your lungs form a natural buoy because they are filled with air.
-When you are floating in a prone position (for example in freestyle), if you apply downward pressure on your chest, your hips and legs will have the tendency to rise as your body acts like a lever.
+pressing the buoy (or pressing the T): Your lungs form a natural buoy because they fill up with air.
+When you are floating in a prone position (for example in the freestyle stroke), if you apply downward pressure on your chest, your hips and legs will tend to rise as your body acts like a lever.
 This is called pressing the buoy.

 supine position (body): In swimming, this is a horizontal position in the water with your face up (floating on your back, like in backstroke).